-Located in the Cloud Forest outside of San Jose, the La Paz Waterfall Gardens are the most visited privately-owned ecological attraction in Costa Rica — and for good reason!
-The area is a combination of nature walk, waterfall garden, and rescued wildlife preserve with over 100 species of animals.
+Located in the Cloud Forest outside of San Jose, the La Paz Waterfall Gardens is the most visited privately-owned ecological attraction in Costa Rica — and for good reason!
+The area is a combination of a nature walk, five waterfalls, and a rescued wildlife preserve with over 100 species of animals.
 The preserve also includes a Butterfly Observatory, Serpentarium, Frog Exhibit, and Hummingbird Garden.
-You can expect to see the following animals in the gardens — over 40-species of birds including toucans and 26-species of hummingbirds, as well as marmosets, white-faced (Capuchin), and black-handed spider monkeys, two-toed sloths, jaguars, pumas, and ocelots, and a thriving frog exhibit.
+You can expect to see the following animals in the gardens — over 40-species of birds including toucans and 26-species of hummingbirds, as well as marmosets, white-headed capuchin monkeys, and black-handed spider monkeys, two-toed sloths, jaguars, pumas, and ocelots, and a thriving frog exhibit.

 The La Paz Waterfall Gardens are open to the public year-round and the grounds are primarily self-guided, so visitors can tailor their experience to see exactly what and how much they’d like to see.
 With so many of Costa Rica’s wildlife and tropical sights to take in, it’s quite easy to spend an entire day touring the gardens and waterfalls at La Paz Waterfall Gardens.

 What a sight to behold!
-As one of the most spectacular and largest waterfalls in the country — with a 90-meter (300-feet) drop — Bajos del Toro Waterfall is tucked away in a valley between the Poás and Rincon de la Vieja Volcanoes, located in the Bajos del Toro Cloud Forest about 1 1/2 hours from San Jose.
+As one of the most spectacular and tallest waterfalls in the country — with a 90-meter (300-foot) drop — Bajos del Toro Waterfall is hidden away in a valley between the Poás and Rincon de la Vieja Volcanoes, located in the Bajos del Toro Cloud Forest about 1 1/2 hours from San Jose.

 We highly recommend staying at El Silencio Luxury Lodge for the full Bajos del Toro experience.
 Hike the winding trail down to the base of the waterfall for about an hour with a guide and get up close to the roaring mist of this natural spectacle.
-The surrounding streams and pools allow for visitors to observe unique Costa Rican plants and animals species.
+From the lodge, a fifteen-minute relatively flat hike will bring you to about 400 steps leading down to the base of the waterfall.
+The hike back up can be a bit challenging, but the views are worth it!
+Don’t forget to wear sturdy hiking shoes!
+The surrounding streams and pools allow for visitors to observe unique Costa Rican plants and animal species.
 Because the area is not heavily populated with tourists, you will also see an abundance of wildlife — from blue morpho butterflies to armadillos, and plenty of hummingbirds thanks to the feeders along the hiker facilities and nearby restaurants.

-In the South Pacific region of Costa Rica lays one of the country’s most stunning waterfalls, the Nauyaca Waterfalls.
-Though featuring less impressive drop-offs than the towering La Fortuna or Bajos del Toro waterfalls, Nauyaca is unique in its layout – it’s split into the upper and lower cascades; water pours over the cliff side to fall over 140 feet before the next 60-foot drop.
+The stunning Nauyaca Waterfalls are located in the South Pacific region of Costa Ballena, just 20 minutes from Dominical.
+Though featuring less impressive drop-offs than the towering La Fortuna or Bajos del Toro waterfalls, Nauyaca is unique in its layout – it’s split into the upper and lower cascades; water pours over the cliffside to fall over 140 feet before the next 60-foot drop.
 One of the most amazing things about this waterfall is the location.
-Remotely tucked into deep rainforest, the trip there might be a bit of work, but the views are worth it!
+Remotely tucked into the deep rainforest, the trip there might be a bit of work, but the views are worth it!

 Guests have a few options for getting to the falls: horseback riding, hiking, or via 4×4.
 The hikers and horseback riders use the same well-maintained trail – keeping an eye out for the abundant wildlife in the area, such as monkeys or birds!
 This is a favorite home for a number of hummingbird species.
 The trail to the waterfall is roughly 2.5 miles, an easy hike that isn’t too difficult for children.